Anal Cancer Treatment (PDQ®): Treatment - Health Professional Information [NCI] - Stage II Anal Cancer

-All other stage II cancers of the anal canal that involve the anal sphincter or are too large for complete local excision are treated with external-beam radiation therapy plus chemotherapy as evidenced in the RTOG-8314 trial, for example.[2,3,4,5,6,7,8]
+All other stage II cancers of the anal canal that involve the anal sphincter or are too large for complete local excision are treated with external-beam radiation therapy plus chemotherapy as was shown in the RTOG-8314 trial, for example.[2,3,4,5,6,7,8]

 Chemotherapy with fluorouracil and mitomycin combined with primary radiation therapy appears to be more effective than radiation therapy alone.
 The optimal dose of radiation with concurrent chemotherapy was studied, as seen in the RTOG-9811 and RTOG-9208 trials, for example.[10,11]